 There is no doubt we are living in a difficult time– a time of reduction, uncertainty, tension, and polarization.
 Arts funding– both directly to artists and via organizations that support them– is being reduced or eliminated on the federal, state, and local level.
 Artists have no artistic home due to the lack of physical space for creation.
 And opportunities for growth and mentorship through organizational administrative support is being deprioritized.

-RAs will receive a range of resources customized to their needs, such as: development, rehearsal, and performance space; production support; and opportunities for group and individualized mentorship and growth.
+RAs receive a range of resources customized to their needs, such as: development, rehearsal, and performance space; production support; and opportunities for group and individualized mentorship and growth.

 How does it work?